 Prior to this study, we knew little about the opportunity for solar development on Minnesota's Closed Landfill Program sites.
-The technical assessment of the sites provides an estimate of land technically suitable for solar that could support nearly one gigawatt of power (950 MW) and ranked CLP sites according to technical solar potential.
+The technical assessment of the sites provides a conservative estimate of land suitable for solar that could support nearly one gigawatt of power (950 MW).

-Bond restrictions at half of the CLP sites represent a significant barrier to development, which would need to be resolved to achieve the high aims outlined in this report.
+Bond restrictions at half of these sites represent a significant barrier to development, which would need to be resolved to achieve the high aims outlined in this report.
 Nonetheless, these sites represent a significant economic opportunity distributed across the state that could increase access to clean energy, bring underutilized land back onto the tax rolls, and spur job growth.

 Facilitating large-scale solar developments across closed landfills will require expanded statutory authority and funding for the CLP to specifically allow and fund proactive property reuse.
 Creation of a Closed Landfill Beneficial Reuse Program will require continued interagency collaboration and research to ensure that solar development is aligned with the State's environmental, equity, and economic goals.
 Minnesota has been a leader in both renewable energy development and responsible management of brownfields.
 With statutory changes and investment in staffing and bond retirement, Minnesota could accelerate brightfield development - simultaneously improving brownfields and growing clean energy.

 Attachment I. Technical assessment Solar Panels on Closed Landfills Study